xNaCly/xNaCly/README.md

 ## About me:

 Hi, I'm Matteo, an 18-year-old student from Germany.
 I'm interested in technologies and programming.
 I enjoy procrastinating, exercising and listening to music.
-I like contributing to free open source software and I like to create small qol improving.
+I like contributing to free open source software and I like to create small qol improving projects.

 I enjoy simple, old designs and mostly use monospace fonts for my projects. (this is probably due to nostalgia)